Mayonnaise: Preparation

 Modern mayonnaise can be made by hand with a whisk, a fork, or with the aid of an electric mixer or blender.
 It is made by slowly adding oil to an egg yolk, while whisking vigorously to disperse the oil.
 The oil and the water in the yolk form a base of the emulsion, while lecithin and protein from the yolk is the emulsifier that stabilizes it.
 A combination of van der Waals interactions and electrostatic repulsion determine the bond strength among oil droplets.
 The high viscosity of mayonnaise is attributed to the total strength created by these two intermolecular forces.
 Addition of mustard contributes to the taste and further stabilizes the emulsion, as mustard contains small amounts of lecithin.
 If vinegar is added directly to the yolk, it can emulsify more oil, thus making more mayonnaise.

 For large-scale preparation of mayonnaise where mixing equipment is being employed, the process typically begins with the dispersal of eggs, either powdered or liquid, into water.
 Once emulsified, the remaining ingredients are then added and vigorously mixed until completely hydrated and evenly dispersed.
 Oil is then added as rapidly as it can be absorbed.
 Though only a small part of the total, ingredients other than the oil are critical to proper formulation.
 These must be totally hydrated and dispersed within a small liquid volume, which can cause difficulties including emulsion breakdown during the oil-adding phase.
 Often, a long agitation process is required to achieve proper dispersal/emulsification, presenting one of the trickiest phases of the production process.
 As food technology advances processing has been shortened drastically, allowing about 1000 liters to be produced in 10 minutes.

 Imitations

 Miracle Whip was developed as a less expensive imitation of mayonnaise.
-Because it doesn't meet the legal definition of mayonnaise, it is marketed as salad dressing.
+Lacking sufficient oil, it does not meet the legal definition of mayonnaise, and so is marketed as salad dressing.

 Egg-free imitations of mayonnaise are available for vegans and others who avoid eggs or cholesterol, or who have egg allergies.
 In the U.S., these imitations cannot be labelled as "mayonnaise" because the definition of mayonnaise requires egg.
 Egg-free imitations generally contain soya or pea protein as the emulsifying agent to stabilize oil droplets in water.
 Well-known brands include Nasoya's Nayonaise, Vegenaise and Just Mayo in North America, and Plamil Egg Free in the United Kingdom.